 - In a small or medium bowl, add mentsuyu, water, soy sauce, mirin, sake, and sugar.
 Lightly mix them up.
 This is the sauce.

 - In a medium-sized pan, turn the heat to medium and add vegetable oil.
-When the pan gets warm, add cut onion and cook until it changes color and gets soft.
+When the pan gets warm, add the cut onion and cook until it changes color and gets soft.

 - Add 2/3rd's of the beaten egg and cook until It looks like it's mostly cooked.